Tunable Thresholds and Frequency Encoding in a Spiking NOD Controller: Tunability of input threshold and frequency encoding

 \section{Tunability of input threshold and frequency encoding}

-In the previous two sections we rigorously showed the identity of the bifurcations that happen at the onset of spiking in the S-NOD system.
-These happen through two routes.
-One is through a Hopf bifurcation for supra-threshold inputs at fixed values of $\mu_0$, which leads to the rapid appearance of a single spike limit cycle in either the positive or negative opinion halfspaces, depending on the sign of the input.
-The other is through a pitchfork bifurcation that happens at the origin when there is no input and the parameter $\mu_0$ crosses the critical value $\mu_0^*$.
-Representative bifurcation diagrams of these two routes are shown in Figs. \ref{fig:b-bifurcation} and \ref{fig:munot-bif} respectively.
+In Sections~\ref{sec:Hopf-bif} and \ref{sec:PF-bif} we rigorously showed the identity of the bifurcations that happen at the onset of spiking in S-NOD and studied their thresholds.
+These happen through three routes.
+One is through a Hopf bifurcation for supra-threshold inputs at fixed intermediate values of $\mu_0$, which leads to the rapid appearance of a single spike limit cycle in either the positive or negative opinion halfspaces, depending on the sign of the input.
+The second, described briefly, happens for supra-threshold inputs at close to critical values of $\mu_0<\mu_0^*$ through two Saddle-Node bifurcations in quick succession.
+The third is through a pitchfork bifurcation that happens at the origin when there is no input and the parameter $\mu_0$ crosses the critical value $\mu_0^*$.
+Representative bifurcation diagrams of these routes are shown in Figs. \ref{fig:b-bifurcation} and \ref{fig:munot-bif}.

 A fuller picture can be obtained by considering both parameters simultaneously, as shown in Fig. \ref{fig:freqs}a, where the input threshold as well as its dependence on $\mu_0$ can be observed.
-In the figure, the area in white corresponds to the situation of a single (globally) stable fixed point, whereas the colored region corresponds to a single (globally) attracting spike limit cycle.
-The input threshold decreases with increasing $\mu_0$, until it completely vanishes at $\mu_0^*$.
-This figure also suggests that the pitchfork bifurcation route is rather special, in the sense that most trajectories along the $(\mu_0, b)$ parameter space going from the resting to spiking regions pass through a Hopf bifurcation.
-In this sense the Hopf route is the generic one.
+In the figure, the area in white corresponds to the case of a single (globally) stable equilibrium, whereas the colored region corresponds to a single (globally) attracting spike limit cycle.
+The figure suggests that the pitchfork bifurcation route is rather special, in the sense that most trajectories along the $(\mu_0, b)$ parameter space going from the resting to spiking regions pass through a Hopf or SN bifurcation.
+In this sense these routes are the generic ones.
 Fig.~\ref{fig:freqs}a also shows the dependence of the input threshold $b^*$ on the parameter $\mu_0$.
 As $\mu_0$ increases $b^*$ becomes smaller.